Filters

 Social Security Retirement Benefits

-Supplemental Security Income (SSI) offered by Social Security Administration in Downtown Seattle
+Supplemental Security Income (SSI) offered by Social Security Administration in Kent

 Provides monthly payments to adults and children with a disability who have income and resources below specific financial limits.
 Washington pays an additional state supplement, and clients are automatically eligible for Medicaid as well as food benefits.